kabirt7/Kabir-SP/README.md

 Found below is a copy of a script I have created that allows you to apply this template to multiple sites.

+## BUILD STEPS

+1. Set up SharePoint Account
+2. Have Powershell downloaded and up to date
+3. Make a local copy of this repository
+4. Adjust variables in powershell script to specified requirements

 #### 5

 ```ps